 The evaluation plan for each specific medium is provided on the Learning Experiences Outlines document.
 No single project will exceed 35% of the final grade.

-Course Code/Title: ENTR 3920 The Business of Craft: Marketing and Sales
+Course Code/Title: ENTR 3000 Sales and Opportunities

-Academic Dean: Jared Peters Prerequisites: ENTR 2001
+Academic Dean: Jared Peters Prerequisites: ENTR 2012